MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 Deleting a task flow removes all tasks, the task list, and any item assignments, and resets the task flow to its original default empty state.

 > [!NOTE]
-> Items that were assigned to tasks in the deleted task flow remain in the workspace, but you when you create a new task flow, you will need to assign them to the tasks in the new flow.
+> Items that were assigned to tasks in the deleted task flow remain in the workspace.
+When you create a new task flow, you need to assign them to the tasks in the new flow.

 ## Related concepts